Bargain books on the Middle Ages and all related subjects

 First editions (and others): usually no mention is made of whether a book is a first edition for several reasons.
 An obvious one is that in an academic book, the later impressions or editions will often incorporate corrections and so are likely to be more valuable to the user; there is also the fact that certainty is difficult in some cases, and only a few publishers make it easy by stating “first edition” on their copyright page; and finally, the nature of many of the titles listed by medievalbookshop is such that they never get past the first printing of the first edition anyway.
 In general you can assume that if no indication is given to the contrary, the book is probably a first edition, but that no guarantee is offered; conversely, no guarantee is offered about whether a revised edition might be available elsewhere.
 If a title is thought to be collectable, I might mention its first edition status, but as always, if any of this is important to you, please use the email link at the top of this page to enquire about any item you are interested in before confirming your order.

 Series.
-Where other books in the same series are regularly in stock, this line will provide a link to the relevant "Books in series" page.
+If other books in the same series are regularly in stock, this line will provide a link to the relevant "Books in series" page.

-A new 13-digit system is being introduced, so newer titles may indicate both the old 10-digit and the new 13-digit versions.
-The new system is being made universal for new books as of January 2007, and it is anticipated that 10-digit numbers will cease being issued at some point during 2007.
-In some older books an SBN number is given - these appeared before the standard became more widely used, and may be converted to the current ISBN format by adding "0" as the first digit.
+A new 13-digit system has been introduced, so newer titles may indicate both the old 10-digit and the new 13-digit versions.
+The new system was made universal for new books as of January 2007, and it was anticipated that 10-digit numbers would cease being issued at some point during 2007 — though in fact some publishers have continued using both styles of number alongside each other.
+In some older books an SBN number is given — these appeared before the standard became more widely used, and may be converted to the current ISBN format by adding "0" as the first digit.
 NB: searching on an ISBN number will not locate book club and privately published editions, as these are usually issued without them.

 Format.
 This indicates whether the book is hardback or paperback.
 It also notes features such as illustrated boards or a slipcase, and if a hardback is known to have been issued without a dustjacket this will be noted here; the phrase "no dustjacket" indicates uncertainty as to whether this particular print or issue of the book was originally issued with a dustjacket.
 There is usually also a note here as to whether the book is stitched or perfect bound, though this is absent on some of the older back catalogue items.